Konzisam/IOT-Data-Streaming/README.md

 ## 🛻 IOT Data Streaming with Kafka, DuckDB, dlt & Snowflake
 This project simulates connected vehicles streaming real-time IoT data, including GPS, weather, traffic incidents, and emergency alerts, all while following real-world routes.

-The data is sent to Kafka topics, enabling downstream analytical processing for optimization.
-This allows for efficient data handling and real-time insights.
+The data is streamed to a central system for analytical use, enabling analysis of the events that happen in the journey.

 ## Data Architechture

 ![architechture](https://github.com/Konzisam/IOT-Data-Streaming/blob/master/assets/architechture.png?raw=true)

 ### 🌐 Overview
 In the context of connected vehicles, real-time IoT data must be efficiently captured and processed for analytics.
 In this case we have vehicle data;